A “Post-Covid” MIUW 103/104 reunion

 Navy EOD also blew mines that had broken their moorings and floated south along the coast with the current.
 We had a trusty .50 Cal BMG at the ready if any mines (or anyone else) visited us more closely.
 A distinct threat where we were located – and we couldn’t exactly maneuver out of the way.

 A Marine Corps officer also on-scene with us later quipped that if I had pulled out my .45 Automatic and returned fire BACK towards the Scud’s launch site we would have qualified for a Combat Action Ribbon!
 Ha!
 Most of the Navy ship crews in the Gulf received a CAR because their ship may have encountered a mine – like the Tripoli and Princeton actually did.
 How’s THIS SCUD for a close encounter!
 The grunts out in the desert really earned their CAR’s.
 As it was intended, as it should be.

 Not much else to see here – back to work.
 Maffi Mooshkala – no problem.

 About a third of the crew was on watch when this photo was taken.
 Superb people.
 Several people joined us from our sister unit, MIUW 104, and our Salt Lake City det. to fill in a few vacant billets when we were mobilized.
 Thanks guys & gals!

 Above: Teaching a Morse Code class on-site in Saudi Arabia during Operation Desert Storm.
 After the shooting stopped and the ThreatCon had been reduced, we had some time for additional training.
-Here, conducting a class for several guys using an audio oscillator from our test equipment pool, a CW key and speaker to generate code.
+Here, conducting a class for several guys using an audio oscillator from our test equipment pool, a CW key from our HF radios and speaker to generate code.
 A couple of these guys went on to get their Ham radio licenses, utilizing this fundamental military skill.